bl4ckarch/bl4ckarch.github.io/_posts/2025-09-24-HTB-Hacknet.md

 ![Username Field Anomaly](../assets/blog/HTB-Hacknet/image2.png)

 ### SSTI Discovery Process
-I realized that the SSTI payload `{%debug%}` was actually being rendered (but showing nothing visible).
+I realized that the SSTI payload `{ %debug% }` was actually being rendered (but showing nothing visible).
 Since that field renders the username from Django, I tested again by changing my username to `{{users}}` and made a request to see the likes.

 **Bingo!** The template was processed: